 Patterns!
 Yes, that what I needed

-— and after talking to my wife for a few minutes I was sure that Iam going to create an algorithm to predict whether our housemaid is coming to work or not
+— and after talking to my wife for a few minutes I was sure that I was going to create an algorithm to predict whether our housemaid is coming to work or not

-So I was interviewing my wife, many times, at the same time collecting data, features, influences … and then visualizing patterns
+So I started interviewing my wife, many times, collecting data, features, influences … and then started visualizing patterns

 Ethics in Data — And The Nature of Ethics

 While collecting all kinds of data that was relevant to maid`s past absence we lost track of what kind of data we are collecting.
 There was some very obvious pattern and regularities in data — and that was a positive sign.